Guidelines for Employer Partnerships

 - Positions deemed to be relevant co-op opportunities (as approved by staff and/or faculty of our co-operative education programs);

-- Positions that qualify for our Volunteer Internship Program;
+- Positions that qualify for our VIP-Community Service Program;

 - On-campus student employment opportunities, including but not limited to those that are part of the Ignite: Work Study Program;

 - Volunteer positions with non-profit and publicly funded organizations when the work is performed on a casual basis as a service to the community, the structure of hours worked are at the discretion of the individual (not the organization), and the role does not replace someone’s paid job;

 - Positions on Boards of Directors and committees;

 - Internships and other unpaid opportunities that adhere to the exceptions outlined by the Ministry of Labour and the CACEE Statement on Unpaid Internships.